Portuguese in the United Kingdom: Population distribution

 Of the 88,161 Portuguese-born residents of England and Wales recorded by the 2011 census, the vast majority were living in England.
 The English region with the largest concentration of Portuguese-born residents was London, accounting for almost half of the total England and Wales population.
 The South East had the second-largest concentration, closely followed by the East of England.
 Within London, the largest concentrations were in the boroughs of Lambeth (6,992 Portuguese-born residents) and Brent (3,076).
 Vauxhall in Lambeth is a "long-standing hub for the Portuguese community".
 Outside of London, Norfolk was the county with the largest concentration (3,418 Portuguese-born residents).
 Within Norfolk, 1,455 Portuguese-born people were living in Breckland, which includes the town of Thetford, which has been noted for its large Portuguese population.

 Languages

 According to the 2011 Census, Portuguese is the tenth most commonly spoken language in England and Wales, with 133,453 speakers.
 A study undertaken in 2000 found that Portuguese was the 14th most common mother tongue amongst school children in London.
-There is also a small community of Kriolu speakers in Greenwich.
-Kriolu is a Portuguese-African creole language originating in Cape Verde.
+There is also a small community of speakers of the Portuguese-African creole Kriolu language from the Cape Verde Islands in Greenwich.